 NOTE 2: For each combination of a BAP address and a BAP path identity, there should be at most one entry with the same Topology indicator in the BH Routing Configuration.
 There could be multiple entries of the same BAP address with the same Topology indicator in the BH Routing Configuration.

 NOTE 3: An egress link may not be considered available for a BH Routing Configuration entry with a given BAP routing ID, if it is determined as congested, e.g. based on the received flow control feedback, as defined in clause 5.3.1.

+NOTE x: For BAP data PDUs corresponding to a BAP SDU encapsulating F1-C or F1-U packets from a (logical) mIAB-DU, the configuration derived from the DU’s respective donor-IAB-CU is used.

 - else if there is at least one entry in the BH Routing Configuration whose BAP address matches the DESTINATION field, and whose egress link corresponding to the Next Hop BAP Address is available: